ahollister/websocket-notes/README.md

  - Create, edit and delete notes in real time and have other users' state updated accordingly
  - see real time updates from other users leaving, editing and deleting notes
  - Notes should persist in localstorage

+## To Do
+1. Fix bug with log in functionality (sometimes only one user will show as logged in even though there are two)
+2. Move logic from App into external utility functions